Orizzi/Analysis-value-pack-WOS/docs/GAMEPLAY_GUIDE.md

 - Packs get an inferred price: from the sheet/CSV if present, otherwise inferred using store hints, `gem_value_per_usd`, and snapping to common price tiers (USD/EUR).
 - The key metric is **value per dollar** (or euro): `total_value / price`.
 Higher is better.
 - Rankings add simple scores (overall and category-focused) so you can see “best overall” or “best shard/speedup/VIP” packs.
+- A budget planner can suggest which packs to buy under a budget: `wos-pack-value plan --site-dir site_data --budget 50 --currency EUR` (after running the pipeline with analysis).

 ## Reading the exports / Pack Explorer
 - Important fields in Pack Explorer: